Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 ### Rendering the Suggestions

-This function will as its name suggests rerender the suggestions.
-As you see we treat the element that is currently chose differently by changing its font weight to be more prominent.
-Lastly we also ensure that the current element is visible in a scrolled container by using the `scrollIntoView` method.
+This function will, as its name suggests, rerender the suggestions.
+As you see, we treat the currently chosen element differently by changing its font weight to be more prominent.
+Lastly, we also ensure that the current element is visible in a scrolled container by using the `scrollIntoView` method.

 ```ts
 function render_suggestions() {